-In TypeScript, we can define a variable which can have multiple type of values (i.e. number, string etc).
-This is called union type.
+In TypeScript, a union type variable is a variable which can store multiple type of values (i.e. number, string etc).

 A union type allows us to define a variable with multiple types.
-This is achieved by using the pipe (
+The union type variables are defined using the pipe (

 '|') symbol between the types.

 To define a union type, use the pipe symbol between multiple types which a variable should support.